nuxt-modules/cloudinary/docs/content/en/usage/advanced.md

 Similarly, after retrieving the cover image's original URL, we can:

-* Check if the image has been uploaded to your Cloudinary account and retrieve the existing image information by using `explicit`
+* Check if the image has been uploaded to your Cloudinary account and retrieve the existing image information by using `$cloudinary.explicit`
 * Else, upload the original file to Cloudinary with a dedicated options, such as `public_id` using `$cloudinary.upload`
 * Replace the original image value in the document with the new information.